gitbiruk2010/gpaTOpercentage/README.md

 - **Interactive Testing**:
   - Users can test multiple GPAs consecutively.
-  - Option to exit the program when done.
+  - Option either to continue orexit the program when done.

 - **Output Clarity**:
   - Converts GPA to a percentage range using a `switch` statement.